Kayak the World Famous Brule River with Kinni Creek Outfitters.

 Kayaking the Brule River | 1 night 2 days | May-October

 $100 per person per day.
-Rate includes kayaks, paddles, pfds, guide & shuttle to-and-from River Falls, WI.
-6 kayak minimum.
+Rate includes kayaks, paddles, pfds, guide, rustic campground & optional shuttle to-and-from River Falls, WI.
+10 kayak minimum.
+Available ONLY Monday-Thursday.
+Must be booked 30 days in advance.